kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 Personally, based on the prototype I came away with several assumptions that turned out to be harmful.

-One such assumption was that in the HLAPI we need all functionality exposed in neat, easy, "Unity style" fashion.
+One such assumption was that in the HLAPI we need all functionality to be exposed in neat, easy, "Unity style" fashion.
 This, amongst a verity of things, led to events being classes and having an object-oriented, easy accessibility to them.
 Out of this flowed a lot of complexity (like the routing mechanics) and more flawed assumptions.

 ## Compartmentalized ownership